How To Plan A Perfect Day Trip From Florence To Cinque Terre

 FRECCIARGENTO + REGIONAL

 For the departure times and the cost of tickets of the trains from Florence to Pisa and La Spezia you can check the website of Trenitalia or the Omio App.
-It’s better to buy your ticket to the Cinque Terre villages directly at the station in La Spezia, in case your train arrives there late.

-How to get from Florence to Cinque Terre by car
+Driving from Florence to Cinque Terre

-Driving from Florence to Cinque Terre isn’t a great idea.
-The villages are quaint and beautiful but the the streets are terribly narrow – which can be scary for drivers from the other side of the Atlantic, accustomed to large roads.
+The villages are quaint and beautiful but the the streets are terribly narrow – which can be scary for drivers from North America or Australia, accustomed to wider roads.
 In addition, there is a persistent lack of parking space.

 If you still want to do it, you will need to drive from Florence along highway A11 to Viareggio; then change to take A12 northbound to La Spezia and Genova.
 It will take you about 2 hours to drive to La Spezia in ideal conditions.
 Once in La Spezia, you have three options: